mrry/docs/site/en/extend/new_data_formats.md

 To create a new reader dataset called (for example) `MyReaderDataset`, you will need to:

-1. In C++, define subclasses of `tensorflow::DatasetOpKernel`, `tensorflow::GraphDatasetBase`, and `tensorflow::DatasetIterator<Dataset>`
+1. In C++, define subclasses of `tensorflow::data::DatasetOpKernel`, `tensorflow::data::DatasetBase`, and
-   that implement the reading logic.
+   `tensorflow::data::DatasetIterator<Dataset>` that implement the reading logic.
 2. In C++, register a new reader op and kernel with the name `"MyReaderDataset"`.
 3. In Python, define a subclass of `tf.data.Dataset` called `MyReaderDataset`.